ArtificialOwl/daita.github.com/_posts/2019-02-15-fulltextsearch-and-deck.md

 {% endhighlight %}

 From a _Card_, we now have an _IndexDocument_ that contains all data needed for a proper index.
-The next step of the indexing process initiated by FullTextSearch is to send this _IndexDocument_ to ElasticSearch before processing the next IndexDocument from the list.
+The next step of the indexing process initiated by FullTextSearch is to send this _IndexDocument_ to **FullTextSearch_ElasticSearch** before processing the next IndexDocument from the list.